apka-pl/www/README.md

 Dołącz do APKA już dziś, by łatwo modernizować, zabezpieczać i przyspieszać swoją stronę internetową, z korzystając z najnowszych technologii, bez zbędnych komplikacji!

+## EN

+I have no illusions that low prices for mass services are a matter of time.
+In my opinion, we simply need to co-create this market, based on FaaS and SaaS with CDN and DNS Infrastructure.
+Today I am one of the few, maybe you will join?

 ---

 + [edit](https://github.com/apka-pl/www/edit/main/README.md)